Urigo/graphql-modules/docs/recipes/data-sources.md

 GraphQL-Modules has built-in support for Data sources in its own encapsulation-based modular dependency injection system.
 GraphQL-Modules considers Data sources as providers, and passes the cache logic of the module.

 Let's assume you have a data source class for the communication between your external REST API.
-The only you do is to add `Injectable` decorator for this class to make it able to be part of GraphQL-Modules DI.
+All you need to do is add the `Injectable` decorator for this class to make it able to be part of GraphQL-Modules DI.

+> `ProviderScope.Session` is the recommended scope for Data sources, it will ensure API responses are not cached between sessions.
+See **[Provider Scopes](/docs/introduction/dependency-injection#provider-scopes)**

-To learn more about Data Sources, check Apollo docs;
+To learn more about Data sources, check Apollo docs;
 **[Data sources - Apollo Server](https://www.apollographql.com/docs/apollo-server/features/data-sources.html)**

 ## REST Data Source Example